B-MASTER: Scalable Bayesian Multivariate Regression for Master Predictor Discovery in Colorectal Cancer Microbiome-Metabolite Profiles: Introduction

 The microbiome exerts its effects largely through metabolism.
 Metabolites such as short-chain fatty acids, amino acids, and fermentation products have been linked to both protective and pro-carcinogenic processes \citep{Zhang2023, Lu2024, Song2022}.
 Yet most existing studies focus on isolated pathways or pairwise associations, leaving open the broader question of which microbial genera systematically regulate the overall metabolite profile.
 This question is particularly important for metabolites that are differentially abundant in CRC, where identifying the microbial drivers may provide mechanistic insight and therapeutic opportunities \citep{Yachida2019}.
 A conceptual illustration of how microbial activity shapes metabolites and their downstream influence on colorectal cancer is provided in Figure~\ref{fig:concept}.

-Our study aims to identify such ``master predictors'': key microbial genera that exert widespread influence across metabolite pathways.
-From a statistical perspective, this requires selecting regressors that contribute to multiple outcomes simultaneously, while controlling false positives in a high-dimensional setting.
-The field of variable selection has evolved considerably.
-Foundational works such as Ridge regression \citep{Hoerl1970}, LASSO \citep{Tibshirani1996}, and Elastic-Net \citep{Zou2005} inspired extensions including group Lasso \citep{Yuan2006} and adaptive Lasso \citep{Zou2006}.
-Bayesian developments such as the Bayesian Lasso \citep{Park2008}, Bayesian group Lasso \citep{Xu2015}, and Spike-and-Slab Lasso \citep{Rockova2018} have further expanded these frameworks.
-More recently, variable selection methods have incorporated scalability and domain-specific adjustments to handle modern big data \citep{Qian2020}.
-In the multivariate response setting, extensions such as Bayesian group Lasso \citep{Liquet2017}, global-local shrinkage-based regularization \citep{Mameli2025}, Spike-and-Slab Lasso \citep{Deshpande2019}, and reduced rank regression \citep{Goh2017, Chakraborty2020} have improved our ability to characterize sparse relationships between predictors and responses.
-However, many of these approaches remain limited in their scalability for high-dimensional data or in their ability to systematically eliminate non-essential regressors, making them less suited to the challenges of microbiome--metabolome integration.
-Although frequentist approaches such as remMap \citep{peng2010regularized} sought to identify master predictors in multivariate regression, their scalability is limited in high-dimensional settings, and their results become unreliable in the presence of correlated predictors, as explored later in this paper.
-These limitations make them unsuitable for modern microbiome-metabolome data, such as the curated dataset of colorectal cancer patients analyzed in this study.
-This dataset, described in detail in Section~\ref{data_description}, motivates the development of a scalable Bayesian framework capable of handling ultra-high-dimensional predictor-response relationships.
+Our study aims to identify ``master predictors'': microbial genera exerting coordinated influence across metabolite pathways.
+Statistically, this requires selecting regressors affecting multiple outcomes simultaneously while controlling false positives in high-dimensional settings.
+Variable selection has progressed from Ridge regression \citep{Hoerl1970}, LASSO \citep{Tibshirani1996}, and Elastic-Net \citep{Zou2005} to structured extensions such as group and adaptive Lasso \citep{Yuan2006}.
+Bayesian formulations, including the Bayesian Lasso and Spike-and-Slab approaches \citep{Park2008,Rockova2018}, further enhanced shrinkage-based inference, with scalable adaptations emerging for modern data \citep{Qian2020}.
+In multivariate regression, methods such as Bayesian group Lasso \citep{Liquet2017}, Spike-and-Slab Lasso \citep{Deshpande2019}, and reduced-rank regression \citep{Chakraborty2020} improve sparse estimation across correlated outcomes.
+However, many remain computationally burdensome in ultra-high dimensions or do not explicitly target elimination of non-essential regressors.
+Frequentist approaches such as remMap \citep{Peng2010} attempt master predictor identification but exhibit scalability limitations and instability under correlated predictors.
+These challenges motivate a scalable Bayesian framework tailored to high-dimensional microbiome-metabolome integration.